U.S. flag

 Establishing the Diagnosis

-The diagnosis of a FREM1 autosomal recessive disorder is established in a proband by identification of biallelic pathogenic (or likely pathogenic) variants in FREM1 on molecular genetic testing (see Table 1).
+The diagnosis of a FREM1 autosomal recessive disorder is established in a proband with suggestive findings and biallelic pathogenic (or likely pathogenic) variants in FREM1 identified by molecular genetic testing (see Table 1).

-Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variants" and "likely pathogenic variants" are synonymous in a clinical setting, meaning that both are considered diagnostic and both can be used for clinical decision making [Richards et al 2015].
-Reference to "pathogenic variants" in this section is understood to include any likely pathogenic variants.
+Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
+Reference to "pathogenic variants" in this GeneReview is understood to include likely pathogenic variants.
 (2) Identification of biallelic FREM1 variants of uncertain significance (or of one known FREM1 pathogenic variant and one FREM1 variant of uncertain significance) does not establish or rule out the diagnosis.

 Option 1

-When the phenotypic and laboratory findings suggest the diagnosis of a FREM1 autosomal recessive disorder, molecular genetic testing approaches can include single-gene testing or use of a multigene panel.
+When the phenotypic findings suggest the diagnosis of a FREM1 autosomal recessive disorder, molecular genetic testing approaches can include single-gene testing or use of a multigene panel.

-• A multigene panel that includes FREM1 and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+• A multigene panel that includes FREM1 and other genes of interest (see Differential Diagnosis) may be considered to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
 (2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.
-For this disorder a multigene panel that also includes deletion/duplication analysis is recommended (see Table 1).

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.